Rashmi2733/temperature-forecasting/README.md

-# temperature-forecasting
+# Temperature Change Forecast
-Forecasting temperature using SARIMAX model and external variables like carbon dioxide, methane, nitrous oxide, and population.
+Forecasting temperature change using SARIMAX model and external variables like carbon dioxide, methane, and nitrous oxide.